Renormalization of bi-cubic circle maps: Preliminaries

 The mapping $\xi$ extends to a $C^r$- (or $C^\omega$-) diffeomorphism of open neighborhoods of $\eta(0)$ and $\xi\circ\eta(0)$.
 Using it as a local chart we turn the interval $I$ into a closed one-dimensional manifold $M$.
 Condition (II) above implies that the mapping $F_\zeta$ projects to a well-defined $C^3$-smooth homeomorphism $F_\zeta:M\to M$.
 Identifying $M$ with the circle by a diffeomorphism $\phi:M\to \TT$ we recover a multicritical circle mapping

-The critical circle mappings corresponding to two different choices of $\phi$ are conjugated by a diffeomorphism, and thus we recovered a $C^r$- (or $C^\omega$) smooth conjugacy class of circle mappings from a critical commuting pair.
+The critical circle mappings corresponding to two different choices of $\phi$ are conjugated by a diffeomorphism, and thus we recovered a $C^r$- (or $C^\omega$) smooth conjugacy class of circle mappings from a multicritical commuting pair.